-Emergency procedures: diving should never be undertaken without adequate training under qualified supervision.
+Diving should never be undertaken without adequate training under qualified supervision.
 We offer some suggestions for rectifying problems here, but this is merely scratching the surface and may not be suitable for any particular situation.
 Remember, training in a safe environment with a suitably qualified instructor is essential.